pdefusco/CSA2CML/README.md

   'fields.timestamp.expression' = '#{date.past ''2'',''SECONDS''}'
 );
 ```

 ![alt text](docs/images/12_geyser_ddl.png)

 Submit the Flink Job by clicking on the “Execute” button on the right hand side of the screen.
 Please validate that the table has been created by checking in the Logs tab below.

-Note you have created a table with the same attributes that were present in the geyser.csv file we inspected in CML, plus a timestamp field.
+Note you have created a table with the same attributes that were present in the "geyser.csv" file we inspected in CML, plus a timestamp field.

 Next, we will create a Materialized View.
 Replace the SQL syntax in the console with the following query.
 Do not submit the job.

 ```
 SELECT * FROM geyser_ssb;
 ```

 Leave the syntax unchanged and open the “Materialized View” tab:

 ![alt text](docs/images/13_materialized_view1.png)

 After a few seconds the Configuration tab will automatically detect the query and inspect potential primary keys.

 You can ignore any initial messages.
-After a few seconds you will be able to change the “Materialized View” setting from “Disabled” to “Enabled and select “timestamp” as the primary key.
+After a few seconds you will be able to change the "Materialized View" setting from "Disabled" to "Enabled" and select "timestamp" as the primary key.

 The remaining options can be left to their default values.